Inject Methods and Attributes

 }

-The advantage of this method of passing dependencies was its very economical form of notation.
-However, with the introduction of constructor property promotion, using the constructor seems easier.
+The advantage of this dependency passing method was its very concise syntax.
+However, with the introduction of constructor property promotion, using the constructor often appears simpler.

-On the other hand, this method suffers from the same shortcomings as passing dependencies into properties in general: we have no control over changes in the variable, and at the same time, the variable becomes part of the public interface of the class, which is undesirable.
+Conversely, this method suffers from the same drawbacks as property injection in general: we lack control over changes to the variable, and the variable becomes part of the class's public interface, which is generally undesirable.